 6. State why you think this project should be chosen

 We look forward to seeing you and hearing your ideas.
-As mentioned, this is a drop-in, first-come-first-served opportunity; however, we would like to have an idea of how many people will be presenting, so if you are thinking about pitching your idea, please email Arts Council program manager, Meghan Martin, at email@example.com.
-Complete guidelines are on our funding page under City of Lansing First Impressions Program.
+As mentioned, this is a drop-in, first-come-first-served opportunity; however, we would like to have an idea of how many people will be presenting, so if you are thinking about pitching your idea, please email Arts Council membership and program manager, Taylor Haslett, at firstname.lastname@example.org.
+Complete guidelines are available here.

 MICA (1210 Turner St., Lansing, MI 48906)